 Day 6 – Travel to Tanzania – The easy drive today takes us south from Nairobi into Tanzania.
 On a clear day, Mount Kilimanjaro looms large on the horizon.
 After crossing the international boarder, we soon arrive in Arusha, regarded as the gateway to the popular northern safari circuit.
 Situated below majestic Mount Meru, Arusha enjoys a mild climate year round.
 Overnight at the Passionist guest house in Arusha.

 Day 8 – Tanzanian Culture and Karatu – In the morning we learn about the history of Tanzania, the cradle of human evolution.
 After lunch we begin our excursion to Karatu, driving the through the vast dry expanse of the Rift Valley and up into the lush green fields on the southeast slope of the Ngorngoro Crater, about 7500 feet above sea level.
-Overnight at a guesthouse surrounded by a coffee plantation in the majestic hills outside of Karatu.
+We will overnight at a guesthouse surrounded by a coffee plantation in the majestic hills outside of Karatu.

-Day 9 – Ngorngoro Conservation Area – Today is a safari adventure in the world class Ngorongoro Crater, home to abundant wildlife and a photographic paradise.
+Day 9 – Ngorngoro Conservation Area – Today is a safari adventure in the world-class Ngorongoro Crater, home to abundant wildlife and a photographic paradise.
 Making our way up the winding road to the crater rim, we’ll stop at the panoramic overlook for a breathtaking view of the largest volcanic caldera in the world.
 Then we descend into the crater for a full day of game viewing and a picnic lunch.
-Within the massive crater zebra and wildebeest often graze in large herds while lions lurk in the shadows.
+Within the massive crater, zebra and wildebeest often graze in large herds while lions lurk in the shadows.
 As the sun slips below the horizon, we return to the guesthouse in Karatu.

 Day 10 – Tarangire National Park – The highlight today will be visiting Tarangire Game Park, known for its vast herds of elephants and prehistoric baobab trees.
 The summer dry season provides an awe-inspiring spectacle of wildlife.
 Impalas, wildebeest, zebra, giraffes and baboons inhabit the park, which is also known for its tree-climbing leopards.
 In the late afternoon we begin our drive south into the dramatic landscape of central Tanzania, stopping overnight at a guesthouse in Babati.

 Day 11 – Kondoa Rock-Art Sites – Today’s sojourn takes us along the Rift Valley escarpment with a stop to explore the intriguing and enigmatic Kondoa Rock-Art, a UNESCO World Heritage site, one of the most impressive collections of rock art on the African continent, some dating back around 7000 years.
 A side excursion brings us to the remote village of Itololo where we have lunch with the Passionist Community.
-In the afternoon we continue onto Dodoma where we overnight at the Passionist monastery.
+In the afternoon we will continue onto Dodoma where we overnight at the Passionist monastery.

 Day 12 – Dodoma – Located in the heartland of Tanzania, Dodoma is the nation’s official political capital.
 Over 60 years ago, Passionists from Italy came as missionaries and began a commercial wine industry, planting vines around the monastery where we will reside.
 In the morning, soak up the tranquility of the vineyards and orchards before we head out on a tour of the city and visit the nearby Wagogo tribe village.
-Overnight at the Passionist monastery in Dodoma.
+We will overnight at the Passionist monastery in Dodoma.

 Day 14 – Drive from Dodoma to Dar es Salaam – The drive from Dodoma to Dar es Salaam takes us through the futile farmlands of central Tanzania – mangoes, pineapple, papaya, oranges, and bananas.
 Lunch is with the Passionist community in Morogoro.
 It’s an all-day trip crossing the Great Rift Valley, but we’ll arrive to a friendly welcome at the Passionist guesthouse in Dar es Salaam, which is within walking distance of the Indian Ocean.

 Day 15 – Dar es Salaam – Dar is the largest city and the primary economic center in Tanzania.
 We’ll tour old town, which is set around a large harbor, and wander through the lively fish market.
-The afternoon offers an opportunity to take a 15 minute boat ride to the idyllic tropical island of Mbudya and chill out on the white sand beaches.
+The afternoon offers an opportunity to take a 15-minute boat ride to the idyllic tropical island of Mbudya and chill out on the white sand beaches.

 Day 16 – Zanzibar – Crossing the sparkling azure waters of the Indian Ocean, we take the early morning ferry to the iconic island of Zanzibar.
 We’ll stroll through the maze of narrow streets in historic Stone Town, a UNESCO World Heritage site, savor the sights and smells of Darajani Market, and relax in Forodhani Gardens overlooking the harbor.
-Overnight at the Welezo Center, just outside the city.
+We will overnight at the Welezo Center, just outside the city.

 Day 17 – Zanzibar and return to Dar es Salaam – In the morning we visit a spice plantation.
 Zanzibar was a major trading hub for spices and thus a fusion of Arabic, Indian, European and African influences.
 Acknowledging the sinister history of slave trafficking, we pay our respects at the old slave chambers and Slave Memorial before taking the afternoon ferry back to Dar es Salaam.
-Overnight at the Passionist guesthouse in Dar es Salaam.
+We will overnight at the Passionist guesthouse in Dar es Salaam.

 Day 18 – Evening Departure from Dar es Salaam – In the morning, set your own pace.
 It’s a day of leisure or optional activities.
 In the evening we gather for a festive meal to celebrate our African journey and later transported to the airport for your homebound flight.